rtoal/ple/gdscript/README.md

 godot -s top_ten_scorers.gd < ../test/wnba_input
 ```

-Running the command `godot` with at any time will open the Godot game engine.
+Running the command `godot` will always open the Godot game engine.
 To avoid this, add the flag `--display-driver headless`.

 To make sure that your test matches properly to the test files, you will need to add the `--no-header` flag.